Export All Documents

 1. In Finder, you’ll see Productions in the folder structure as set up for your Team in Postlab.
 Besides that, all of a Production’s Documents are stored in a folder with the name of the Production.

 The download task stores a log file in the root of the download folder.
-In case of errors, please send this log file to us at postlab@hedge.video .
+In case of errors, please send this log file to us at [email protected] .

-Exporting the activity for all Documents
+Export the activity of all Documents from all downloaded Productions

 You may still want to have an overview of who did what at which moment: